Sotajumala

-Sotajumala (Finnish for "Wargod") was a Finnish death metal band from Jyväskylä, formed in 1998.
+Sotajumala (Finnish: "Wargod") was a Finnish death metal band from Jyväskylä, formed in 1998.
 The band has released four albums, two maxi singles, one single and one split EP (with Torture Killer).
 They have played a lot of shows in their home country, including Tuska, Jalometalli, Nummirock, Lutakko Liekeissä and Pellavarock festivals.
 In Finland the band has also toured with Nile, Misery Index and Grave as well as supported Obituary, Napalm Death and Vader at one-off shows.
 The band split-up in 2016.